slowy07/my-dotfiles/README.md

 im using nvchad for nvim configuration, you can check on [nvchad.com](https://nvchad.com/) for installation. after installing, you can copy and paste the configuration to ``.config/nvim``

+other plugin are used
+- indent blankline
+- neocord
+- wakatime
+- markview
+- triforce
+- todo.nvim
+- trouble
+- timerly
+- floatterm
+- mywpm
+- hlchunk
+- typr
+- showkeys
+- minty

+> this are used for daily driver and content creation

 ```
 cp nvim ~/.config/
 ```